Can I Sell My House Online for Free?

 Bottom Line: There is a cost to selling your home

-At the end of the day, there is always a cost involved in the selling of your home, whether you are paying agent commissions and closing costs in a traditional sale, paying a discounted fee, or making a lower net profit with a cash buyer.
+At the end of the day, there is always a cost involved in the selling of a home, whether you are paying agent commissions and closing costs in a traditional sale, paying a discounted fee, or making a lower net profit with a cash buyer.

 Whichever route you decide to take, make sure that you do your research.
 If you’re unaware of the market value of your home or the fees some services charge, you could end up leaving a lot of money on the table.